-Air-metal energy storage originated with hearing-aid batteries, providing long life in a safe and non-toxic package.
-More recently, a rechargeable technology has been adapted to the zinc-air energy storage technology already common in applications such as backup power for cellular communication towers.
+Metal-air energy storage originated with hearing-aid batteries, providing long life in a safe and non-toxic package.
+More recently, a rechargeable capability has been developed for the zinc-air energy storage technology already common in applications such as backup power for cellular communication towers.
 The batteries can be 95 percent discharged and can be recharged with no cycle limit.
-Rechargeable metal-air (Zinc-air) provides the most economical electricity storage, and includes integrated controls and monitoring at the cell level.
+Rechargeable zinc-air provides the most economical electricity storage, and it includes integrated controls and monitoring at the cell level.

-The batteries do not overheat or discharge hazardous gases, and they operate in a range from freezing temperatures to 122 degrees F (50 degrees C) without derate.
-Life expectancy is twice as long as for lead-acid batteries.
-The next generation of zinc-air storage will be offered in capacities at megawatt scale, well suited for the hybrid microgrid concept and providing attractive TOC.
+Zinc-air batteries do not overheat or discharge dangerous concentrations of hazardous gases, and they operate in a range from freezing temperatures to 122°F (50°C) without derate.
+Life expectancy is at least twice as long as lead-acid batteries.
+The next generation of zinc-air storage will be offered in capacities at megawatt scale, well suited for the hybrid microgrid concept, and will provide an attractive total cost of ownership.

-The range of energy storage technologies above are applied today in microgrid applications.
+The range of energy storage technologies outlined above are used in microgrid applications today.
 A fully flexible offering enables a combination of these technologies, depending on the application.